kamranahmedse/smasher/README.md

 ### Contributing

+- Report any bugs
+- Suggestions for improvement and any additional functionality
-Contribute to the package by reporting any bugs/suggestions adding support for additional formats or enhancing/improving the available functionality
+- Add support for additional formats and open a pull request
+- Enhancing or improve the available functionality

+### Feedback

+I'd love to hear what you have to say.
+Please open an issue for any feature requests that you may want or the bugs that you notice.
+Also you can contact me at kamranahmed.se@gmail.com or you can also find me at twitter [@kamranahmed_se](http://twitter.com/kamranahmed_se)